stephengold/MonkeyWrench/README.md

 + LeftArrow and RightArrow : cause the camera to orbit
 + F8 : toggle between orthographic and perpsective views

-Rotate the camera by dragging with the left mouse button.
+To rotate the camera, drag with the left mouse button (LMB).

 ##### Other useful keys